 And if you find your guilt over your teen’s depression is too much, or their depression is triggering your own mental health issues, do seek support.

 [No time to travel to a therapy appointment?
-Book a Skype session on our new site and be talking to someone as soon as tomorrow.]
+Book an online session on our new site and be talking to someone as soon as tomorrow.]

 7. Have good boundaries.